-However, if you are migrating from something like Lightroom, or don’t mind spending some time getting to know the product, you can definitely produce some great results, and it has a lot to offer at an excellent price point.
+However, if you are migrating from something like Lightroom, or for something very similar to Lightroom without the subscription, this is an excellent choice.
+You will need to spend some time getting to know the product, but once you have you will be able to produce some great results.
+It has a lot to offer at an excellent price point.

 When photographers talk about replacing Lightroom, one of the most popular alternatives often mentioned is Capture One.
 This is because Capture One offers even more editing controls over an image than Lightroom, especially when it comes to color correction.

 However, Capture One has a very different look and feel to Lightroom, and the approach it takes to how you edit your photos is definitely an adjustment if you are coming from Lightroom.
 In fact, I would say it’s probably easier to start with Capture One than it is to migrate from Lightroom, as you don’t need to “unlearn” what you have learnt in Lightroom.
 Other tools in this list will be more familiar and thus, easier to pick up.

 Capture One offers a powerful set of photo editing and management tools, with a huge amount of customisation so you can set it up how you want.
 You can even define your own keyboard shortcuts for maximum control.